rsnk96/Ubuntu-Setup-Scripts/README.md

 * `opencvDirectInstall.sh` - Compiles the latest tag of OpenCV+Contrib from source on your machine with focus on optimization of execution of OpenCV code.
 * `ML-Basic.sh` - Installs from pip commonly used DL libraries

-### Notes
-* Make sure that your system time and date is correct and synchronized before running the scripts, otherwise this will cause failure while trying to download the packages.
-* During the `opencvDirectInstall` script, `yasm` package is downloaded while `ffmpeg` is being built.
-The download link for this package fails to work on certain networks, therefore check the download link as described below before running the script.
-If it doesn't work, then please switch to a different network.
-You can switch back to the original network after `yasm` has been downloaded if required

-    * If you are on a browser, just open the following page - [http://www.tortall.net/](http://www.tortall.net/)
-      If a webpage opens up, then the download will work.

-    * If you only have a terminal access, run this command : `curl -Is www.tortall.net | head -1`
-      Output with Status code `200 OK` means that the request has succeeded and the URL is reachable.
-<br><br>

 ## Major Alterations
 * Default python will be changed to Anaconda, with the latest Python 3.
 Anaconda Python will be installed in `/opt/anaconda3/` so that it is accessible by multiple users